 If you teach heritage speakers, or Spanish 3, 4, 5, or AP Spanish, you need to get this book into your students’ hands.
-El libro salvaje, by Mexican author Juan Villoro, was published in Mexico and has been around since 2008, but Spanish teachers in the United States may not be aware of it.
+El libro salvaje, by esteemed Mexican author Juan Villoro, was published in Mexico and has been around since 2008, but Spanish teachers in the United States may not be aware of it.
 It’s an interesting story and valuable for Spanish students—a compelling tale with mystery and light romance that encourages reading.
 What’s not to love?
 I read this book with an adult I am tutoring in Spanish and it helped him immensely.
 Then I read it again, and again; making notes all along the way.

 I recommend getting this novel at least for your classroom library and perhaps for whole class reading with level 4.
 The protagonist is a 13-year-old boy with a very smart girlfriend.
 The reading level seems right for high level 3, as well as for level 4 or 5 Spanish students or native speakers.